Marfan syndrome is a disorder involving the body's connective tissue. Connective tissue has many important functions, including the following:

 The symptoms of Marfan syndrome may resemble other problems or medical conditions.
-Always consult your child's health care provider for a diagnosis.
+Always consult your child's physician for a diagnosis.

-In addition to a complete medical history and physical examination, your child's health care provider may complete a family medical history to look for other family members with known Marfan syndrome or some of the characteristics of the disease.
+In addition to a complete medical history and physical examination, your child's physician may complete a family medical history to look for other family members with known Marfan syndrome or some of the characteristics of the disease.

 Other diagnostic tests for Marfan syndrome may include the following:

 In order to be diagnosed with Marfan syndrome, your child must exhibit several characteristics from a detailed list.
 Your child needs to have a significant number of the symptoms on the checklist in order to be diagnosed with the disorder.
-Your child's health care provider will make the diagnosis based on medical and family history and other factors, as well as symptoms your child may exhibit.
+Your child's physician will make the diagnosis based on medical and family history and other factors, as well as symptoms your child may exhibit.

 Marfan syndrome may be easier to diagnose as children age, as many of the features of the disorder become more obvious as your child grows.

-Specific treatment for Marfan syndrome will be determined by your child's health care provider based on:
+Specific treatment for Marfan syndrome will be determined by your child's physician based on:

 At the present time, there is no cure for the disorder.
 Treatment is based on determining which organ systems are affected and managing the problems that arise.
 Recommendations for managing Marfan syndrome may include the following:

 Genetic counseling is important for people who have Marfan syndrome and are planning to have a family.
 If one parent has the disorder, there is a 50 percent chance, with each pregnancy, for a child to also have Marfan syndrome.
-In addition, women with Marfan syndrome who become pregnant have significant risks for their health during pregnancy, due to the added stress that a pregnancy puts on the heart and aorta.
-Women with Marfan syndrome should consult with their health care providers before pregnancy to determine if pregnancy is safe for them.
+In addition, women with Marfan syndrome who become pregnant have significant risks for their health during pregnancy, due to the added stress that a pregnancy puts on the heart.
+Avoidance of pregnancy is often recommended to reduce the risk of injury to the aorta.

-Heart and blood vessel problems pose the largest threat to a person with Marfan syndrome, which emphasizes the importance of regular evaluation by your child's health care provider.
-Consult your child's health care provider for more information regarding the specific outlook for your child.
+Heart and blood vessel problems pose the largest threat to a person with Marfan syndrome, which emphasizes the importance of regular evaluation by your child's physician.
+Consult your child's physician for more information regarding the specific outlook for your child.